Elounda

 Elounda (Ελούντα), alternatively transliterated as Elounta or Elouda, is a small town on the northern coast of the island of Crete, Greece.
 It is part of the municipality of Agios Nikolaos.

 Settlement structure

 Elounda is formed of seven villages and an uninhabited island area.
 The village of Schisma is by far the most populated one and is often understood as 'Elounda Centre'.

-The community of Elounda has a total of 2,193 inhabitants according to the 2011 census.
-The areas making up the community are (at least since the re-organisation of 2011-01-01) with Greek names and head count:
+The community of Elounda has a total of 2,254 inhabitants according to the 2021 census.
+The areas making up the community are (at least since the re-organisation of 2011-01-01) with Greek names: